panaverse/panaverse.github.io/README.md

-## Semester IV-C: Designing and Developing Metaverse Dapp Experiences
+## Quarter IV-C: Designing and Developing Metaverse Dapp Experiences

 [HOW TO BUILD A METAVERSE DAPP WITH UNITY](https://www.leewayhertz.com/metaverse-unity-development/)